Upper Belvedere presents you with the eternal Vienna dilemma…what’s more impressive: the art on display or the building housing it?

 (Even if medieval art leaves you cold, consider at least going into the first room.
 This often houses a single piece of contemporary art specially commissioned for the rather splendid-looking surroundings.)

 Go ahead and up the stairs for the Marble Hall and the main permanent displays.

 (View of Upper Belvedere, published in 1737 by Johann Andreas d. Ä. Pfeffel, drawn by Salomon Kleiner, and engraved by Johann August Corvinus; Wien Museum Inv.-Nr.
 105765/129; excerpt reproduced with permission under the terms of the CC0 licence)

 As elsewhere in Belvedere, look in each room for a copy of its Salomon Kleiner engraving from the 1730s.
 Not every room has one, but the picture lets you grasp the original design, decoration and function, even if the room no longer looks anything like it did in Eugene’s day.

 Incidentally, one of Vienna’s traditional coffee houses is a short walk from Upper Belvedere: Café Goldegg retains both a local flavour and its original 1910 Jugendstil interior (look for the inlaid patterns in the wall panelling).

 How to get to Upper Belvedere

-See the directions article.
+See the directions article for detailed guidance.